wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

   - `targetAngle`: the angle of the target effect.
   - `maxDeviation`: the maximum angle deviation to the target effect.
   - `ignoreAngle`: whether to ignore the angle deviation.
+- `stirToConsume(consumeLength)`: stir to consume a specified length while in a vortex.
+  - `consumeLength`: the length of stirring to consume.
+  - <em>The consume is virtual</em>.
+Consider if it can be translated to real path consuming.

 ### Pouring subroutines.